 The SFWDA Grant Program

-The SFWDA Grant initiative is our largest annual project committing a significant portion of the association net income to this program.
-The SFWDA Grant initiative supports the membership and regional projects focused on our core missions – Conservation, Education and Recreation.
+The SFWDA Grant initiative is our largest annual project committing a significant portion of the association's net income to this program.
+Grant funding is now available for your project focused on our core missions – Conservation, Education, and Recreation.

 Additionally the SFWDA Grant can be used as part of the matching funding requirements of the state Recreational Trails Program in your home state.
 As part of our development of the SFWDA Grant Program, your association has detailed the available RTP funding by state and the appropriate links to the RTP sites for additional information.
 This information is included in the SFWDA Grant application document.